Great Danebull (Bull Terrier & Great Dane Mix): Info, Pictures, Traits

 Male vs Female

-Similar to many other breeds, Great Danebulls tend to have a bit of size discrepancy between males and females.
-Generally, female Great Danebulls tend to be between 24-26 inches in height, while male Great Danebulls are often 26-28 inches.
-Likewise, the males are generally heavier, weighing 70-90 pounds, while females usually fall between 60-85 pounds.
+Like many other canines, Great Danebulls have a size discrepancy between males and females.
+Generally, female Great Danebulls are 24 to 26 tall, while male Great Danebulls are often 26 to 28 inches tall.
+Likewise, the males are generally heavier, weighing 70 to 90 pounds, while females usually fall between 60 and 85 pounds.

 Final Thoughts

-Giant though they are, Great Danebulls are one of the most affectionate and friendly dog breeds out there.
+Giant as they are, Great Danebulls are one of the most affectionate and friendly dogs.
 They make incredible partners, bonding closely with their people.
-Because of their high levels of intelligence, these dogs are easy to train, and they have a deep desire to please.
+Because of their high levels of intelligence, they are easy to train, and they have a deep desire to please.